vmware-tanzu/sonobuoy/site/docs/master/README.md

 * Custom data collection via extensible plugins

 Starting v0.20, Sonobuoy supports Kubernetes v1.17 or later.
-Sonobuoy no longer follows Kubernetes release cycle -- this means that Sonobuoy releases in the future may not follow the same cadence as Kubernetes releases.
-Sonobuoy will continually ensure that new releases continue to work functionally.
+Sonobuoy releases will be independent of Kubernetes release, while ensuring that new releases continue to work functionally across different versions of Kubernetes.
 Read more about the new release cycles in [our blog][decoupling-sonobuoy-k8s].

 > Note: You can skip this version enforcement by running Sonobuoy with the `--skip-preflight` flag.